sequelize/sequelize-typescript/README.md

   players: Player[];
 }
 ```
-That's all, `sequlize-typescript` does the rest for you.
+That's all, *sequelize-typescript* does the rest for you.
 So when retrieving a team by `find`
 ```typescript

 Team